The Modern Resume Content and Writing

 The Plan

-Before you write anything, figure out the "Difference"—what specific new job duty or company problem you solved that caused your promotion.
+Before you write anything, figure out the "Difference": what specific new job duty or company problem you solved that caused your promotion.
 Promotions aren't just nice rewards for staying put; they are the company betting on you to handle bigger challenges.
-By pointing out the exact moment you became more valuable, you change from "listing jobs" to "writing down your growth."
+When you point out the exact moment you became more valuable, you go from "listing jobs" to "writing down your growth."

 The Exercise